Update · May 15, 2026

 Facebook Ads went self-serve in 2007.
 Early movers built massive audiences before the platform got crowded and expensive.

-The same pattern is starting now with ChatGPT ads.
-Right now, local businesses can't even buy them yet.
-The pilot has been limited to large advertisers with $200K minimum commitments.
+The same pattern is just starting with ChatGPT ads.
+Until last month, the pilot was limited to large advertisers with $200K minimum commitments.
+As of May 2026, applications are open to local businesses at ads.openai.com.

-That means when self-serve opens this month, the first businesses to enter the channel will set the benchmarks before everyone else catches on and drives costs up.
+That means the first local businesses to get verified and run campaigns will set the benchmarks before everyone else catches on and drives costs up.

 I don't know how long that window stays open.
 With Google, it took years.
 With Facebook, it was a few years.
 With ChatGPT, it could be shorter because businesses are more aware of new ad platforms now than they were in 2000 or 2007.
 But the window is open right now, and that's what matters.